Agentverse

 Provide a detailed description

-The description is super important to the success of your service.
-You need to be very descriptive so that the AI Engine can retrieve your agents correctly.
+The description is super important to the success of your Agent Function.
+You need to be very descriptive so that the AI Engine can retrieve your agent Functions correctly.

 An example for an agent that returns zero:

-"This service returns the value zero.
+"This Agent Function returns the value zero.
 This agent returns a string representation of the integer 0.
-This service is a representation of the value of zero."
+This Function is a representation of the value of zero."

-"This service gives inferences on the data file you upload."
+"This Agent Function gives inferences on the data file you upload."

-"This service gives insight and inferences into the CSV file you upload.
-The service can give you insight into your CSV data.
+"This Agent Function gives insight and inferences into the CSV file you upload.
+The function can give you insight into your CSV data.
 Upload a CSV file to learn more about the data."

 You may need to test your description, if you're ever having trouble let us know over on our Discord ↗ī¸ (opens in a new tab).